LogtalkDotOrg/logtalk3/manuals/sources/userman/programming.rst

-Another example of directives that are often used in a loader file would be ``op/3`` directives declaring global operators needed by your application.
+Another example of directives that are often used in a loader file would be ``op/3`` directives declaring global operators needed by your project.
 Loader files are also often used for setting source file-specific compiler flags (this is useful even when you only have a single source file if you always load it with using the same set of compiler flags).
 For example: